CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Requirements for CEVO

 \begin{req}[Relation Tagging on Textual Data] Similar to tagging Named Entities in plain text, each mention of a relation must be recognized, normalized, and tagged.
 Thus, a tags set is required for distinguishing relations. \end{req}

 \begin{req}[Relation Linking ] Beyond recognizing and tagging mentions of relations in plain text, it is necessary to link textual relations to ontological properties.
-To do that, having an upper ontology which is used for annotating both ontological properties and textual relations is required. \end{req}
+To do that, having an upper ontology that can be used for annotating both ontological properties and textual relations is required. \end{req}

 \begin{req}[Integration and Alignment of Properties] The variety of ways to conceptualize a domain results in different ontologies.
-Certainly, overlaps require alignment or integration.
-Thus, annotating ontologies based on an upper ontology which has a higher abstraction helps process of integrating and aligning ontologies. \end{req}
+Certainly, overlaps between ontologies require alignment or integration.
+Thus, annotating ontologies based on an upper ontology which has a higher abstraction can help in integrating and aligning ontologies. \end{req}

-\begin{req}[Reusability] One of the main obstacles for the reuse of ontologies is the additional effort required for interpreting represented conceptualization.
-Providing annotations based on a cognitive conceptualization indeed boosts reusability. \end{req}
+\begin{req}[Reusability] One of the main obstacles for the reuse of ontologies is the additional effort required for interpreting the conceptualization represented.
+Providing annotations based on a cognitive conceptualization which is from a higher abstraction level indeed boosts reusability because it is not involved in domain-specific considerations. \end{req}

-\begin{req}[Simplicity] Since we desire CEVO (a cognitive conceptualization over relations) to be widely adopted and reused, the captured cognitive conceptualization has to be as simple as possible to minimize integration and adoption efforts. \end{req}
+\begin{req}[Simplicity] Since we desire CEVO to be widely adopted and reused, the captured cognitive conceptualization has to be as simple as possible to minimize integration and adoption efforts. \end{req}

 To the best of our knowledge, there is no existing ontology on Linked Data that fulfills the above requirements.
 To this end, we present CEVO (a cognitive event ontology), built upon \cite{levin_english_1993}.
-We contend that CEVO is fulfilled with an abstract conceptualization of relations.
+We contend that CEVO fulfills an abstract conceptualization of relations.
 In the following section, we discuss principles behind this conceptual hierarchy.